mozilla/application-services/docs/howtos/building-a-rust-component.md

 You will need an FFI or some other way of exposing stuff to your consumers.

-We are tentatively exploring uniffi - but this is so new that it's not even clear yet exactly where the canonical home for this tool is yet, let alone best practices.
+We are exploring a tool called [UniFFI](https://github.com/mozilla/uniffi-rs/) to automatically generate FFI bindings from the Rust code.
+It's probably worth a look for your use case, but is still quite new and may not support everything you need.

+If UniFFI doesn't work for you, then you'll need to hand-write the FFI layer.
-However, here are some earlier blog posts which might be helpful:
+Here are some earlier blog posts on the topic which might be helpful:

 * [Building and Deploying a Rust library on Android](https://mozilla.github.io/firefox-browser-architecture/experiments/2017-09-21-rust-on-android.html)
 * [Building and Deploying a Rust library on iOS](https://mozilla.github.io/firefox-browser-architecture/experiments/2017-09-06-rust-on-ios.html)